Email Outreach for B2B services firms

 Validate the list

 Every send is a deliverability cost.
 Verify contacts, scrub duplicates, segment by ICP match.
+A list that is 20% stale emails bounces above the threshold that starts degrading your sending reputation, quietly killing future campaigns before they begin.

 -